alexandrovi4/blog/README.md

 blog
 ====

-this is simple blog on python and flask
+Simple blog based on Django and Twitter Bootrstap, with Disqus.